OK y’all Do you have a pet?

 Take a picture of your prescription bottle labels!

-If you get an EKG done–ask for a copy, and put it in your book—that is your baseline EKG–so if you have chest pain, the doctor can compare your EKGs
+If you get an EKG done–ask for a copy, or take a picture of it with your phone if you have one, and put it in your file—that is your baseline EKG–so if you have chest pain, the doctor can compare your EKGs

 If you have a biopsy , ask for a copy of the path report.